 The result is that the Indian stock market is now dominated by retail investors.
 The NSE alone saw retail investors share grow from 33% in 2016 to 45% in 2021

 Why will this number grow?

 The industry has the potential to cross INR 100 trillion in AUM in the twenties.
-Reaching the INR 100 trillion vision during the mid twenties can help the industry become the 11-13th largest asset management industry in the world from its current standing of 17th largest asset management industry.
-BCG estimated indicate that achieving this growth will require a 5x increase in the investor base from 20Mn in 2020 to 100Mn investors soon.
+Reaching the INR 100 trillion vision during the mid-twenties can help the industry become the 11-13th largest asset management industry in the world from its current standing of 17th largest asset management industry.
+BCG estimates indicate that achieving this growth will require a 5x increase in the investor base from 20Mn in 2020 to 100Mn investors soon.

 The problem is that the new investors coming into the market do not fully understand the market.
 A large number of them are in their 20s and 30s taking massive positions in F&O which is a much riskier asset class.
 A study by ISB showed that the majority of them tend to exit winning trades quickly and hold on to losing trades longer (A textbook mistake done by rookie traders who half gamble due to lack of understanding of the markets)

 This is a gap that the market has not been able to fill so far.
 New traders are not as savvy as the older ones.
 While there may be enough YouTube videos or upskilling players helping them pick up the tricks of the trade through theory and a few live trade sessions here and there, the vast majority of them do not follow the basic hygiene of being a trader, i.e Building a solid trade setup.

 Now the question is – Are the existing stock brokers available in the market well equipped to provide this service to new traders?

 The answer would be No. New traders need risk management systems, a chart to track their daily earnings or losses, discipline in setting targets, stopping losses, and risk-to-reward ratios, which today is typically done outside of the brokerage platform and on excel sheets.